fbpixelPeriod Cramps vs Early Pregnancy Cramps: Key Differences | Thomson Medical

 Early pregnancy cramps are typically milder and shorter and may feel more like gentle twinges or stretching.
 They can occur around the time your menstrual cycle is due or slightly earlier with implantation, but unlike period cramps, they don’t lead to menstrual bleeding.

-Why do I feel like my period is coming but no period?
+Why do you feel like your period is coming but no period?

 This can happen in early pregnancy, when hormonal changes feel similar to premenstrual syndrome (PMS) symptoms.
 A missed period followed by cramps or spotting may mean it’s time to test.

-How do I know if it's my period coming or if I'm pregnant?
+How can you tell whether it's your period coming or if you're pregnant?

 Both can cause cramps, bloating, breast tenderness, and mood swings, which makes it hard to tell.
 If your period doesn’t arrive on time, the only reliable way to know is by taking a pregnancy test.

-Can I get pregnancy symptoms before a missed period?
+Is it possible to experience pregnancy symptoms before missing a period?

 Yes, some women notice fatigue, breast tenderness, nausea, or light spotting before a missed period.
 These symptoms are not proof of pregnancy, so testing is the only way to confirm.

-Why do my cramps feel earlier than usual, even when I’m not pregnant?
+Why do your cramps feel earlier than usual, even when you're not pregnant?

 Cramps can occur for other reasons like ovulation, digestive issues, or pelvic conditions like endometriosis.
 Early pregnancy is one possibility among many.